 Later political life

 In opposition from September 1914, Cook and his Liberal Party fully supported the war policies of Fisher's, and subsequently William Hughes', Labor governments.
 In the aftermath of the conscription referendum of October 1916, Cook brought the Liberal Party into a merger with Prime Minister Hughes' National Labor group, forming the Nationalist Party on 7 February 1917.
 Cook became Deputy Prime Minister under Hughes, and also took on the Navy portfolio.
 At the general election on 5 May 1917 the new party under Hughes and Cook won with a majority in both Houses.

-Cook resigned from parliament on 11 November 1921 to take up an appointment as Australian High Commissioner in London.
+Cook resigned from Parliament on 11 November 1921 to take up an appointment as Australian High Commissioner in London.
 He retained this position until his retirement on 10 May 1927.
-He then returned to Sydney and lived there privately until his death on 30 July 1947.
+He returned to Sydney and lived there until his death on 30 July 1947.

 Few bills were passed during the period in office of Joseph Cook.
-Those that were included:
+Those that were included the:

-The Committee of Public Accounts Act 1913 set up a parliamentary joint committee to investigate and report on government expenditure and the need for and progress on construction of public works.
+- Committee of Public Accounts Act 1913 to set up a parliamentary joint committee to investigate and report on government expenditure and the need for and progress on construction of public works

-The Norfolk Island Act 1913 transferred Norfolk Island from British to Australian control.
+- Norfolk Island Act 1913, transferring Norfolk Island from British to Australian control.